2027 Wild Medicine Conference

 -

-Additional financial support or stipend may be available depending on topic, supplies needed, etc.
+Additional financial support or stipend may be available depending on topic, supplies needed, distance traveled, etc.

 Proposal Guidelines